edgedb/edgedb/docs/graphql/index.rst

     ......... };
     CONFIGURE SYSTEM

-This will expose GraphQL API on port 8888.
+This will expose GraphQL API on port 8888 (or any other port that was specified).
 Pointing your browser to ``http://127.0.0.1:8888/explore`` will bring up a GraphiQL interface to EdgeDB.
 This interface can be used to try out queries and explore the GraphQL capabilities.

 .. toctree::
     :maxdepth: 3